jubeormk1/AnalogDiscovery_x20_powerMainsProbe/Readme.md

 6. Initiate a single acquisition

 7. Note down the frequency where the signal drop 3dBs from the 10Hz response.
-This is the bandwith of your channel
+This is the bandwidth of your channel

 8. Note down the phase at it's minimum and maximum values

-9. Repeate the frequency response tunning until you get the best bandwith
+9. Repeat the frequency response tunning until you get the best bandwidth

 # License